 Simon, who lives in Surrey, was offered a role and shared his experience with us.

 “I was overjoyed when I heard I’d got the job!
 I applied for the role because it sounded like a great opportunity.
 I’ve already been training people about autism for 11 years, so I thought this job was a good step.
 I’m excited about getting the job because it means I’ll get to meet new people, and have another team to work with.
 I’ll learn how to travel to new places, and there will be a new learning curve of how to do autism trainings in a different way.

 “What I feel most proud of, is that this job application was made completely independently.
 I wrote my CV and application letter on my own, without any additional support.
 I did the whole application process on my own – and I’m proud of that.

-“Since living at Heathcote Road, my independence has really increased, and so has my knowledge about the world.
+“Since living with Achieve together, my independence has really increased, and so has my knowledge about the world.
 I’ve learned lots about how to do things.
 I have so much more independence and confidence everyday with everything – from maintaining my flat and cleaning, to going out on my own and having a social life.
-The team at Heathcote and other people I live with are just amazing!
+The team and other people I live with are just amazing!
 I feel really happy!”

-Louise, from Mill Road, is celebrating her new job offer at Creased Puddle.
+Louise, who lives in another supported living home in Surrey, is celebrating her new job offer at Creased Puddle.

 She told us: “I’m very proud of myself for being successful in this new job application.
 I was very nervous about the outcome and am really happy it was good news!
 My new job will involve helping people with autism, dyslexia, ADHD and dyspraxia to put them into the right jobs.
 I will also be interviewing the Police and giving them constructive feedback about how I think the interview has gone.